|Notice Area||Data Protection|

 (g) Anyone who works for, or acts on behalf of, the school (including staff, volunteers, Council members and service providers) should also be aware of and comply with this Privacy Notice, which also provides further information about how personal data about those individuals will be used.

-3.1 Roedean School has appointed a Privacy Officer who will deal with all your requests and enquiries concerning the school’s use of your personal data (see section on Your Rights below) and endeavours to ensure that all personal data is processed in compliance with this notice and all applicable Data Protection legislation.
+3.1 Roedean Moira House has appointed a Privacy Officer who will deal with all your requests and enquiries concerning the school’s use of your personal data (see section on Your Rights below) and endeavours to ensure that all personal data is processed in compliance with this notice and all applicable Data Protection legislation.

 4.1 In order to carry out its ordinary duties to staff, pupils and parents, the school may process a wide range of personal data about individuals (including current, past and prospective staff, pupils, parents or alumnae) as part of its daily operation.